Mr. Phan Trung Tuan, Director of the Department of Local Government ( Ministry of Home Affairs ) - Photo: VGP

 According to the Ministry of Home Affairs, the handling of administrative procedures at the grassroots level is taking place quite synchronously.
 Most localities, especially at the commune level, have put the public service handling system into operation, connected to the National Public Service Portal, facilitating online document processing.

-Commune is the front line, shouldering a large amount of work.
+Communes are the front line, shouldering a large amount of work.

 According to Mr. Phan Trung Tuan, the commune level is currently the front line, the most direct and closest place to the people.
-Not only taking on the tasks that were previously under its authority, the commune-level government also has to shoulder most of the work transferred from the district level after the district level ceased operations.
+Not only taking on the tasks that were previously under its authority, the commune level government also has to shoulder most of the work transferred from the district level after the district level ceased operations.

-Therefore, Mr. Phan Trung Tuan believes that there should be appropriate mechanisms and policies from both the central and local levels to support and motivate the team of cadres and civil servants at the commune level.
+Therefore, Mr. Phan Trung Tuan believes that there should be appropriate mechanisms and policies from both the central and local levels to support and motivate the team of communal-level officials and civil servants.
 At the same time, it is necessary to screen and retain capable people, create favorable conditions in terms of equipment, working environment, and income to attract and retain talented people.

 Identifying human resources as the key factor, the Ministry of Home Affairs is promoting training and professional development for commune-level officials and civil servants.
 This July, training courses were deployed in Dien Bien province and will continue to be held in Ho Chi Minh City and many other localities.